 What to expect in labor and delivery

 If you have a vaginal delivery, you will stay in your private birthing suite during delivery and recovery.
-If it is necessary for your doctor to deliver your baby by c-section, you’ll be taken to the operating room for the procedure.
+If it is necessary for your doctor to deliver your baby by c-section, you’ll be taken to the operating room within the maternity unit for the procedure.

 During labor, we’ll help you achieve the comfort level you desire.
 Some women give birth with mild pain or discomfort, controlled by comfort measures, relaxation and breathing techniques.
 Others prefer medication to control pain.

 Our labor and delivery nurses are trained to assist you with various techniques, such as use of birthing balls, warm showers, massage, position changes and relaxation.
 If you desire pain medication, such as analgesics or epidurals, our anesthesiologists are available 24 hours a day to meet your needs for pain relief.

 Elmhurst Hospital is the first in DuPage County to offer nitrous oxide as a pain relief option for women in labor, and it has been adopted by both the hospital’s OB-GYNs and the Elmhurst Clinic midwives.
 Unlike systemic drugs that can cause unwanted effects, nitrous oxide (a tasteless, odorless gas inhaled through a mask) is considered safe to use during labor and can be beneficial for both pain relief and anxiety relief.
 It also has a quick onset and quickly exits both the mother’s and baby’s system.